Friday 5/2/25

 Often regarded as Vermont's finest brewery, Lawson’s will be the exclusive beer provider for the BFFF4.
 Chat with the brewers, taste their award-winning beers, and enjoy a fantastic weekend in southwestern Vermont.

 Food and non-alcoholic beverages are available for purchase.
-We recommend purchasing dinner tickets in advance.
+We recommend purchasing dinner tickets by April 27th.

 5pm - 6:30pm